 Minimalist

 Minimal furniture, maximum quality.
 Neutral palette with limited colour.
 Clean lines, no ornament.
-Negative space as design element.
+Negative space as a design element.

 Traditional